 - Avoiding activities that aggravate the problem.

-- Other anti-inflammatory measures such as ice application to the injured area, anti-inflammatory medication as well as dietary or nutritional changes.
+- Other anti-inflammatory measures such as ice/heat application to the injured area, anti-inflammatory medication as prescribed by your general practitioner as well as dietary or nutritional changes.

 Chiropractic & Physiotherapy